ST4RGUARD/ST4RGUARD.github.io/_posts/2023-09-14-win_profiling_pwsh.md

 layout: post
 title: Windows Target Profiling Powershell
 titledate: 09/14/23
-tags: ["infosec","offsec", "privesc", "powershell", "evil-winrm"]
+tags: ["infosec","offsec", "privesc", "powershell", "evil-winrm","win_enum"]
 ---

-#### most admins clear ps history with Clear-History but leave PSReadlines untouched
+### most admins clear ps history with Clear-History but leave PSReadlines untouched

 using powershell to retrieve information about how it has been used can be fruitful